matzefriedrich/parsley-docs/advanced-features/service-registration-validation.md

 - **Improve developer experience:** Get clear, actionable error messages, helping you resolve issues quickly.

 - **Avoid circular dependency traps:** Protect your application from hard-to-diagnose circular dependencies that can lead to infinite recursion and stack overflow errors.
 For instance, you can organize application dependencies as [modules](../registration/register-module.md) and verify the modules using unit tests.
 Use the validator at runtime if dependencies get dynamically registered depending on configuration.

-This feature ensures your application's dependency graph is valid, enhancing the robustness of service registration and resolution.
-As such, it is an essential tool for applications with complex service interactions.